Affiliated research groups

 Magmatic Petrology and Volcanology

-The group focuses on the characterization of various aspects of volcanic processes and eruptive dynamics, in order to better predict volcanic activity.
+The group focuses on the characterisation of various aspects of volcanic processes and eruptive dynamics, in order to better predict volcanic activity.

 NOMIS–ETH Fellow: Dr. Thomas Drant, 2025